Yuri-SVB/Great_Wall/elevator_pitch.md

 By logic, therefore, the **centuries old, ubiquitously accepted [doctrine of non-obscurity](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) will prevale** and non-obscure security measures eventually **will be the norm**.
 Great Wall is the first such non-obscure protocol for coercion-resistance in self-custody.
-It happens to be **monetizable** through the advanced cryptographic techniques like **Fully
+It happens to be **monetizable** through the employment of cutting-edge cryptographic techniques like **Fully
 Homomorphic Encryption**.

 As of the time of writing, we already have the public, formal backing of the protocol by respected names of Bitcoin community